SarasUgale/trader-performance-vs-market-sentiment/README.md

-# Primetrade Sentiment vs Trader Performance
+# Market Sentiment vs Trader Performance

 This repo implements the Data Science Intern assignment: analyze how Bitcoin market sentiment relates to Hyperliquid trader behavior and performance, then convert the findings into actionable trading rules.